Samkhyakarika: God and Liberation in the Samkhyakarika

 The 11th-century Buddhist commentator Jnanasribhadra, frequently cites various Hindu schools of philosophies in his Arya-Lankavatara Vritti, of which Samkhya school and Samkhya-karika is the most common.
 Jnanasribhadra states, citing Samkhya-karika, that Samkhyans believe in the existence of the soul and the world, in contrast to teachings in the Buddhist text Laṅkāvatāra Sūtra, adding that many Samkhyans are atheistic.

 Samkhya is an atheistic philosophy according to Paul Deussen and other scholars.

-Liberation and freedom from suffering

-Jnanasribhadra, the 11th-century Buddhist scholar, quotes Samkhya-karika, Gaudapada-bhasya, and Mathara-Vritti on the Karika, to summarize Samkhya school's position on the path to liberation:
+Jnanasribhadra quotes the Samkhyakarika, Gaudapadabhasya, and Matharavritti to summarize Samkhya school's position on the path to liberation:

 It is said (in Samkhya) that by the extinction of the evil desires, by understanding the distinction between Prakriti and Purusha, one could attain liberation.